 For each alternative, the NPS team prepared a comprehensive vision and set of implementing strategies and actions specific to frontcountry visitor experiences, facilities, services, resource management, and day-to-day operations.
-Then the NPS selected a preferred alternative and prepared this document with an environmental assessment analyzing the trade-offs between alternative visions.
+Then the NPS selected a preferred alternative and prepared a draft plan and an environmental assessment analyzing the trade-offs between alternative visions.

-Upon the release of this document, the NPS is seeking review input during an open comment period through May 8, 2019.
-Next the NPS will consider all received comments, make any changes or corrections, and prepare responses to substantive comments by agencies, organizations, and the general public.
-Then, the NPS may proceed to finalizing a decision document, potentially to include amendments or modifications to the proposal based on feedback submitted by the public and agencies during the comment period.
+The NPS released the draft plan and environmental assessment during an open comment period (April 9 - May 8, 2019) and solicited comments through outreach and public meetings in Hoonah, Gustavus, and Juneau.
+Next the NPS considered all received comments, made changes and corrections, and prepared responses to substantive comments by agencies, organizations, and the general public.
+Then, the NPS prepared a final decision document (Finding of No Significant Impact) including amendments or modifications to the proposal based on feedback submitted by the public and agencies during the comment period, and finalized this planning vision.